Lumen (website): Inception

 The archive was founded in 2001 by Internet activists who were concerned that the unregulated private practice of sending cease-and-desist letters seemed to be increasing and was having an unstudied, but potentially significant, "chilling effect" on free speech.

 The archive got a boost when Google began submitting its notices to the site in 2002.
 Google began to do so in response when the Church of Scientology convinced Google to remove references and links to an anti-Scientology web site, Operation Clambake, in April 2002.
 The incident inspired vocal Internet users and groups to complain to Google, and links to the Clambake site were restored.
 Google subsequently began to contribute its notices to Chilling Effects, archiving the Scientology complaints and linking to the archive.

 Starting in 2002, researchers used the clearinghouse to study the use of cease-and-desist letters, primarily looking at Digital Millennium Copyright Act (DMCA) 512 takedown notices, non-DMCA copyright issues, and trademark claims.

 On November 2, 2015, Chilling Effects announced its renaming to Lumen, as well as a number of international partnerships.

 Reception

 Lumen has been praised for providing and promoting transparency on the use of copyright takedowns.

 The Copyright Alliance has criticized Lumen for republishing lists of URLs named in takedowns as part of its database.
 It argued that this defeats the purpose and intent of sending takedown notices to search engines in the first place, as they would subsequently be added to "the largest repository of URLs hosting infringing content on the internet.".
 While the Lumen database formerly used to show full URLs, in 2019 the URLs were redacted to only display the website names and the number of URLs from each site, with the full URLs only to be made available to authorised users.

-Criticism

-Lumen has attracted both praise and criticism in debates over transparency and Internet governance.
-On one hand, the project is recognized for its efforts to document copyright enforcement activities and to promote public access to takedown data, which benefits researchers and policymakers.
-On the other hand, certain issues have prompted criticism from different quarters.

-One significant concern is related to data privacy.
-Despite measures such as redacting full URLs, some observers argue that the database may still indirectly reveal information about reported content, potentially compromising the privacy of the parties involved in disputes.
-Additionally, critics point out that individuals affected by takedown notices have limited avenues to formally challenge the inclusion of their content, as the system does not offer a structured mechanism for public response or appeal.

-Independent review platforms provide a varied picture of Lumen's performance.
-For instance, reviews on Trust Reviews highlight that users’ opinions are generally balanced, with many reviewers offering normal assessments of the database's process.
-At the same time, a number of reviews acknowledge concerns over objectivity in some takedown listings.
-Similarly, commentary found on Trustpilot ranges from supportive to critical, with reviewers noting both effective transparency measures and occasional perceptions of bias or overreach.